pharo-project/pharo/src/Spec-PolyWidgets.package/LabelledContainer.class/README.md

-I am an elementary Spec widget that adds a LabelModel at another widget.
+I am an elementary Spec widget that adds a LabelPresenter at another widget.

 self example